M-HT/SR/games/Warcraft/release/linux/arm-aarch64/readme-Linux.txt

 WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+Music can be played on MT-32 synth using ALSA sequencer.

 ALSA sequencer can detect usable synth automatically or it can be selected in the configuration file.